gearglow/ReptiliaWithATwist/The List.md

 _That's one for the pensieve,_ Elysia grinned.

-"Woo, _izorratu,_ now _that's_ an entrance!"
+"Woo, _arraio,_ now _that's_ an entrance!"
 Izabella said when Robbie faded the music out.
 "You've got _style!_ Potter, right?"

 "That's right," Elysia said with a grin.